danieljvickers/fluid_simulation/readme.md

 ## About

 This repository has been created for me to explore fluid simulation, as an attempt to move towards magnetohydro dynamics simulations.
-I have opted to start by solving the Navier-Stokes equations for fluid flow before adding the complexity of electromagnetism.
+I have opted to start by solving the incompressible Navier-Stokes equations for fluid flow before adding the complexity of electromagnetism.
 This is also an opportunity for me to demonstrate an ability to write software in Python, C++, and CUDA.

 The goal of this project overall is easy-to-read python code that will allow someone to properly learn Navier-Stokes, a C++/CUDA shared object library with python bindings for use in personal projects, and an exploration of benchmarks for performance of the various implementations fo the library.